2022 Transformation: Frequently Asked Questions

 Early career researchers

-How will you verify the status of the early career researchers (ECR)?
+How will you verify the status of the ECRs?
 Will proof be required?

-The research administrator or research grants office (RGO) of the nominated principal investigator’s primary affiliation will confirm the ECR status of team members (if applicable).
+The research administrator of the NPI’s primary affiliation will confirm the ECR status of team members (if applicable).
 At any point in time, staff may request additional information to verify an applicant’s ECR status.

-How will a past leave affect my eligibility as an early career researcher?
+How will my past period of leave affect my eligibility as an ECR?

-All justified leaves (which includes parental, medical, extended sick leave, clinical training and family care) that occurred after your first independent research appointment will be considered, as long as they adhered to the requirements of your institution.
-In most cases, the time that was spent on leave will be deducted from your career duration.
-For justified leaves, the amount of time deducted will be doubled to prolong your eligibility period as an ECR.
+All eligible leaves (including parental, medical, bereavement and family care) that occurred after your first academic appointment will be considered, as long as they adhered to the requirements of your institution.
+The amount of time deducted for eligible leaves will be doubled, prolonging the period for which you remain eligible as an ECR.